MikeCris89/reddflix/README.md

 403s use the same short-circuit pattern.
 The backend records the ban duration from Reddit's `Retry-After`, and subsequent requests get rejected at the guard until it expires — no wasted calls to Reddit, and no need to keep retrying just to confirm the ban is still in place.

 On the client, the ban timestamp is stored in IndexedDB and rehydrated into a module-scoped variable before the app mounts, so it survives reloads and blocks concurrent requests synchronously.

-### Known limitation: ghost reservations

-If a client abandons before retrying (closing the tab, refreshing the page), the reserved slot becomes a ghost.
-The limiter stays slightly more conservative than reality for one window, but recovers naturally as the ghost ages out.

-A deliberate trade: reserving only once a retry arrives would reintroduce the starvation above.
-A few ghost slots per session costs less than retries that never resolve.

 ## How the Cache Works